 But in the midst of the uncertainty, there are some things I know for sure.

 Savory breakfasts will always be better than sweet, and breakfast at home will always be better than breakfast out.
 Laughter is jumper cables for the soul.
 Also, puppies.
 Lori McKenna’s “The Luxury of Knowing” is the best song in the world.
-A breakup is like a broken arm – set it, and then don’t mess with it.
 No one – not a single one – can have a thick, glamorous side braid like Princess Elsa.
 Food looks most appetizing when on a white plate.
 One should never buy a car brand new.
 It’s better to have done things you might regret than to have always just played it safe.
 If tempted to buy something pricey, sleep on it.
 Being impressive will get you far, but being liked will get you further.
 The best things in life are not things – unless, again, those “things” are puppies.

 And though I’m not fully there yet, and HARDLY an authority, here is what I suspect: